SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/planets.png?raw=true)

-7. Launch Postman app in your desktop.
+7. Launch Postman app in your system.
 Now that we have our Booking Service running, let us create a booking by sending an HTTP POST request using Postman App.
 Create a POST request with this URL: http://localhost:4004/booking/Bookings The header and body of the request should be as follows:

 Header:
 ```